Bacterial Endocarditis in Children

 weeks.
 Your child will likely be in the hospital to get the medicine.
 Sometimes these

-antibiotics can be given at home with the help of a home health team.
+antibiotics can be given at home with the help of a home-based healthcare team.

-Surgery.
-Some children need valve replacement surgery if there is severe heart valve damage or if the infection can't be cleared due to an abscess.
+Some children may need heart valve surgery if there is severe heart valve

 Complications of bacterial endocarditis include: